Best Movie Directors of 2021

 2.)
 Florian Zeller (The Father)

 By bringing his play The Father to the big screen, acclaimed playwright and theatre director Florian Zeller made himself someone to watch in the future for film fans.
-It probably isn’t difficult to get amazing performances out of Anthony Hopkins and Olivia Colman, but being able to weave this tale that features seamless shifts between time periods in a way that the audience can follow along was masterful.
+It probably isn’t difficult to get amazing performances out of Anthony Hopkins and Olivia Colman, but being able to weave this tale — featuring seamless shifts between time periods in a way that the audience can follow along — was masterful.
 An amazing and scary interpretation of going through dementia, Zeller has created a piece that will create more empathy for those struggling with this disorder.

 – Ashley Hobley